troglobit/watchdogd/README.md

 	cd watchdogd
 	make submodules

-When you pull from upstream, remember to also update the submodules using `git submodule update`, see the file [CONTRIBUTING.md][contrib] for details.
+Remember to also update the submodules when updating your clone using `git submodule update`.
+For more details, see [CONTRIBUTING][contrib].

 [uClinux-dist]:    http://www.uclinux.org/pub/uClinux/dist/